Putin, Lukashenko discuss ‘integration’ as protests in Belarus continue

 There have been demonstrations in Belarus every day since Aug.
 9, when the 66-year-old Lukashenko claimed he won a sixth term as president with more than 80 percent of the vote despite widespread accusations of vote-rigging.
 Opposition groups and Western governments have rejected the election results.

-Putin’s show of support has seemingly emboldened Lukashenko, who has cracked down on the opposition in recent weeks.
-Many foreign independent news outlets have been stripped of their accreditation while members of Russia’s state-owned media were invited in.
+Putin’s show of support has seemingly emboldened Lukashenko, who has cracked down on the opposition.
+Many foreign independent news outlets have been stripped of their accreditation while members of Russia’s state-owned media have been invited in.

-Top opposition activist Maria Kolesnikova was jailed last week and said in a formal complaint released by her attorney that Belarusian security agents put a bag on her head and drove her to the border with Ukraine in an attempt to expel her from the country.
+Top opposition activist Maria Kolesnikova was jailed last week and said in a formal complaint released by her attorney that security agents put a bag on her head and drove her to the border with Ukraine in an attempt to expel her from Belarus.

 Authorities have also been more aggressive in dispersing demonstrations: The Interior Ministry said Monday that 774 people were detained in protests the day before, including more than 500 in Minsk.